If you cannot find answers to your questions here, contact the eReserve Service.

 Can I scan documents and provide it to the eReserve staff?

-We reserve the right to re-scan or edit documents of poor quality to ensure copies provided to students are clear of any markings, and comply with the standard file size guidelines.
+We reserve the right to re-scan or tidy up low quality documents to ensure copies provided to students are legible.
 We will let you know if this is required.